 Trying To Avoid Feelings Of Discouragement And Disappointment Can Hinder Your Social Development

-One of the core things that can keep you from improving your social life is when you avoid situations where you could make friends or practice your people skills.
-Probably the biggest reasons people steer clear of social settings are:
+One of the core things that can keep you from improving your social life is when you avoid situations where you could make friends or practice your interpersonal skills.
+Probably the biggest general reasons people steer clear of social settings are:

 - They don't want to feel the uncomfortable physical and mental effects of anxiety, leading up to and during an event